zerotrickpony/helloelectron/README.md

   - ✅ bring in test/websrc source for debugger
   - ✅ run just one test, pick from the command line
   - ✅ open dev console on test failure
-  - testdata redeployments
+  - ✅ test/data redeployments
+  - ✅ just pass actual argv to the process during the test, dont use fakeArgv? testsetup.json
 - updater scheme / OTA update support
 - im not sure that source maps are working in node
-- just pass actual argv to the process during the test, dont use fakeArgv? testsetup.json
 - try npm install non-dev web dependencies, what happens to them?
 - add wrapper scripts for "npm install --save"
 - test packaging: Linux